nordic-institute/X-Road/doc/Manuals/ug-cs_x-road_6_central_server_user_guide.md

 # 17 Management REST API

-Central server has a REST API that can be used to do all the same server configuration operations that can be done using the web UI.
+Central Server has a REST API that can be used to do all the same server configuration operations that can be done using the web UI.

 Management REST API is protected with an API key based authentication.
 To execute REST calls, API keys need to be created.